lgswin/lgswin.github.io/_posts/2024-03-20-Simple Cookie.md

 tags: [ASP.Net, C#, cookie]
 ---

-Title: Implementing Cookie Management in ASP.NET Core with C#

 Cookies are a fundamental aspect of web development, allowing web applications to store small pieces of data on the client-side.
 In ASP.NET Core, managing cookies is straightforward, thanks to the built-in support provided by the framework.
 In this article, we'll explore how to write and read cookies in ASP.NET Core using C#.

 Writing a Cookie: